Special Educational Needs & Disabilities

 Children have a learning difficulty if the child

-is significantly slower than that of their peers starting from the same baseline
+is progressing significantly behind that of their peers starting from the same baseline

 fails to match or better that of their previous rate of progress